Branch / Region

 Highlights of your Taekwondo success?

-I also have a medical condition that impacts on my ability to do high impact and high intensity activities.
+I have set many training goals over the years and have been excited whenever I achieve one.
+Whether it be learning or improving a technique, demonstrating in front of the class, getting promoted, becoming an Instructor, they have all had such a positive impact in my life.
+I also have an ongoing medical condition that hinders my ability to do high impact and high intensity activities.
 While I have to be careful with my training, a medical condition does not necessarily have to be a barrier to achieving your goals.

 Describe your first black belt grading, and what it took to get you there?